 The number of bicycle fatalities in Missouri has remained relatively stable throughout the last five years, according to the Missouri Department of Transportation, although the largest number of fatalities occurs to victims over the age of forty-five.

 Bicyclists involved in an accident are often subject to extreme injuries, ranging from broken bones to amputations.
 Bicyclists are not protected from the dangers of an accident compared to most drivers and passengers of a car.
 They have nothing to brace themselves with during an impending impact of a motor vehicle or semi-trailer.
 These accidents can have life-altering effects on bicyclists that require ongoing medical care.
 Some of the most common injuries are:

 - Nerve damage

 On most occasions, cyclists will incur several types of injuries which can give rise to substantial medical bills.
 Hiring a Kansas City personal injury lawyer and pursuing a claim against the responsible party may be the only way to alleviate these costs.
 Nothing that cyclists can do plays a larger role in preventing bicyclist fatalities than the helmet.
-Bicycles do not offer protection against the force of a multi ton vehicle colliding with a bicyclist on the road.
+Bicycles do not offer protection against the force of a multi-ton vehicle colliding with a bicyclist on the road.
 A helmet can protect a cyclist from the most extreme injuries that can occur to the brain.
 Contact a brain injury attorney in Kansas City to help you build your claim if you received a brain from a bike accident.